-String or binary data would be truncated in SQL Server
+String or Binary Data would be Truncated in SQL

-In this SQL Server tutorial, we will understand the “String or binary data would be truncated” error in a SQL Server 2019, and we will also learn how to resolve this error.
-For this, we will cover the following topics.
+Let’s understand the “String or binary data would be truncated” error in SQL Server and learn how to resolve it.

 id INT,